Overview

 1) To develop models of how the brain-environment cycle operates.

-2) To obtain empirical proof-of-concept evidence in support of the above theory.
+2) To obtain empirical experimental proof-of-concept evidence in support of the above theory.

 3) To evaluate factors that modulate how a primary neurocognitive mechanism works such as in individual differences in neural processing and cognition.